 Rhetoric Spring Colloquium: Samuel Moyn, "Human Rights in the Neoliberal Maelstrom"

-Save the Date!
-Samuel Moyn, Professor of Law and History at Yale University, will be speaking on "Human Rights in the Neoliberal Maelstrom" on Thursday, March 15th at 5:00pm.
+Samuel Moyn, Professor of Law and History at Yale University, will be speaking on "Human Rights in the Neoliberal Maelstrom" on Thursday, March 15th at 3:30pm in 820 Barrows Hall.
+A reception for Samuel Moyn's forthcoming book, Not Enough: Human Rights in an Unequal World, will precede the talk from 3:00-3:30pm.

 This lecture takes a position in a current debate about how to conceptualize the relationship between human rights and neoliberal globalization.
 The timing of the two phenomena — one in ethics and one in economics — has coincided, both rising since a 1970s breakthrough.
 But debate rages about whether to see human rights as the best tools to oppose their neoliberal Doppelgänger or to regard the new law and movements around rights — including economic and social rights — as part of the problem.
 This talk rejects both extreme positions in order to seek a different alternative.
 Of course human rights are a product of their time, but this hardly means they are easy to dismiss.
 However, as a set of ethical propositions and a set of practices, human rights are not what we need to confront economic injustice.